-- An expenditure comes into consideration for the WBSO in the year that the operating asset is put into use. - A given expenditure can be included in only one R&D Declaration per calendar year - When the expenditure on an individual item of operating asset amounts to €1,000,000 or more in a calendar year, then a maximum of 20% of the purchase price comes into consideration for the WBSO.
-You may then claim a maximum of 20% of this purchase price in the WBSO application for a total of 5 calendar years, provided that the operating asset is used for the purposes of R&D in those years. - If you have had an RDA Decision in one or more previous years regarding a 20% part of an expenditure of € 1,000,000 or more per operating asset, then you can apply for the remaining 20% parts through the WBSO.
+- An expenditure comes into consideration for the WBSO in the year that the operating asset is put into use. - A given expenditure can be included in only one R&D Declaration per calendar year. - When the expenditure on an individual item of operating asset amounts to € 1,000,000 or more in a calendar year, then a maximum of 20% of the purchase price comes into consideration for the WBSO.
+You may then claim a maximum of 20% of this purchase price in the WBSO application for a total of 5 calendar years, provided that the operating asset is used for the purposes of R&D in those years. - You may only enter costs and expenditures in the statement for 2022 that you have included in the application and that RVO has allocated.